-INSTEAD OF USE BECAUSE NSTEAD OF USE x-Boyfriend/ x-Girlfriend Abuser Assaulter Calling an abuser or assaulter "peers", "estranged" or "ex- boyfriend/girlfriends" minimizes the violence and makes it seem as though the victim and abuser were on equal V /iolent Assault Assault stranged eer Attacker footing, instead of one person who has/had power and control over the other.
-F ondle Grope nagery containing hains, handcuffs, ndividuals in ndergarments, r sensational tereotypes Pull-out quotes Data points Charts or graphs Empowering images of individuals in everyday clothing No images While some domestic violence and trafficking may involve physical captivity, in Nebraska it is usually characterized by coercive tactics such as emotional and physical abuse, threats and lack of resources.
+INSTEAD OF USE BECAUSE Ex-Boyfriend/ Ex-Girlfriend Estranged Peer Abuser Assaulter Attacker Calling an abuser or assaulter "peers", "estranged" or "ex- boyfriend/girlfriends" minimizes the violence and makes it seem as though the victim and abuser were on equal footing, instead of one person who has/had power and control over the other.
+Imagery containing chains, handcuffs, individuals in undergarments, or sensational stereotypes Pull-out quotes Data points Charts or graphs Empowering images of individuals in everyday clothing No images While some domestic violence and trafficking may involve physical captivity, in Nebraska it is usually characterized by coercive tactics such as emotional and physical abuse, threats and lack of resources.
 These images create a perception of captivity and misdirect the public understanding of the issue.
 Survivors are among us in plain sight but often experiencing the violence in the shadows.
-This can also perpetuate stereotypes that survivors are responsible for their victimization for example, because of what they were wearing, that they were alone in dark p T a T ir The survivor berformed oral sex They had sex/ anal sex They engaged in a sex act Sex with a minor The assaulter force penis in their mou The assaulter rape anally raped/pene the victim Rape Sex trafficking Rape Allegations/Alleged Reports/ Reported/ said alley, etc. Alleged suggests that the victim could be making up the crime, while reports sounds more neutral.
+This can also perpetuate stereotypes that survivors are responsible for their victimization for example, because of what they were wearing, that they were alone in dark alley, etc. Allegations/Alleged Reports/ Reported/ said Alleged suggests that the victim could be making up the crime, while reports sounds more neutral.
 You don't need to use the word allegedly if you credit the story to a speaker.
-P Passive Tense Active tense The word "allegation" is not a neutral term and strongly implies doubt.
+The word "allegation" is not a neutral term and strongly implies doubt.
 For instance, "reported rape" is a more neutral term that's still legally appropriate.
 False Unfounded/ Not enough evidence There is a lot of confusion surrounding false accusations vs. unfounded reports.
 Often, law enforcement officers may not prosecute a case because there's not enough evidence, among other reasons.
 This means that the case is unfounded, but a crime could still have occurred, there's just not enough evidence to confirm either way.
 Incorrect use of the term "false report" contributes to the public's incorrect assumption that false allegations are rampant.
-Since by de It is not e petrators of ra e the problem egrading acts a Accuser Accused Survivor Reported assaulter The accuser centers the action around the survivor's coming forward, rather than the assaulter's assault.
-Referring to them as the survivor and the reported assaulter is legally and ethically appropriate. look at the in culture Sex scandal Domestic Dispute Quarrel Femper Tantrum Trafficking Intimate partner violence Domestic violence/abuse Words like these minimize the severity of domestic and sexual violence and imply equal power between the parties involved.
+Accused Survivor Reported assaulter The accuser centers the action around the survivor's coming forward, rather than the assaulter's assault.
+Referring to them as the survivor and the reported assaulter is legally and ethically appropriate.
+Sex scandal Domestic Dispute Quarrel Temper Tantrum Trafficking Intimate partner violence Domestic violence/abuse Words like these minimize the severity of domestic and sexual violence and imply equal power between the parties involved.
 Be clear about what the situation actually is to not minimize the violence experienced by survivors.
-WE ALL HAVE A RAPE CULTURE DO SOMETH

-В ECAUSE l assaults are violent, regardless of where or not the rvivor appears to be physically injured. to e term "fondle" implies pleasure for the person being uched.
-The term "grope" focuses on the actions of the saulter. pa ac ne word "sex" implies mutual pleasure, diminishing the hin of assault.
-Also, the focus should always be on the tions of the assaulter because they were the one in ower in this situation.
-Mi inors cannot consent to commercial sex therefore the t is sex trafficking. ac In enough to bring individual rape and sexual violence to justice. m lies in a culture that is entertained and images of women, the solution ndividual acts as a symptom of rape re and solve it holistically.
+INSTEAD OF USE BECAUSE Violent Assault Assault All assaults are violent, regardless of where or not the survivor appears to be physically injured.
+Fondle Grope The term "fondle" implies pleasure for the person being touched.
+The term "grope" focuses on the actions of the assaulter.
+The survivor performed oral sex They had sex/ anal sex They engaged in a sex act The assaulter forced his penis in their mouth The assaulter raped/ anally raped/penetrated the victim Rape The word "sex" implies mutual pleasure, diminishing the pain of assault.
+Also, the focus should always be on the actions of the assaulter because they were the one in power in this situation.
+Sex with a minor Sex trafficking Rape Minors cannot consent to commercial sex therefore the act is sex trafficking.
+In Nebraska, the age of consent is 16 so for situations that are NOT sex trafficking and are nonconsensual, it is rape.
+Passive Tense Active tense It's best to use accountable language that places the focus on the person committing the crime.
+So instead of "the victim says they were raped," rephrase to say, "the victim reports someone raped them."